Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 So this kind of the relational relationality and based on their digital empowerment.

-Yes, Sir.
-I'm not completely pessimistic.
-There's definitely benefits to many benefits to using tech and tech and AI in in ways that are empowering a term I learned recently was like the understanding of like learning vacation as learning shifts online, there's a bigger focus on data.
+Yes, So I'm not completely pessimistic.
+There's definitely benefits to many benefits to using tech or ed-tech and AI in in ways that are empowering.
+A term I learned recently was like the understanding of like ‘learnification’, as learning shifts online, there's a bigger focus on datafication.

-Application of learning so understanding how we can view learning as bite sized chunks to then track and progress learning so this like learn application and.
+of learning.
+So understanding how we can view learning as bite sized chunks to then track and progress learning so this like learnification and.

 We so focus on the process that we might lose sight of the content and the purpose and the relationships involved in education.
 We always have to come back to the purpose of education, how it can inculcate goodness and justice in man, as in as an individual and as a member of society.
 And that links so much to social work, right?
 Education is a social act, right?
 And we talk.